🕴🏻Introduction

 PolicyImplications

-Science-Read token from Anywhere will only read from Cold Tier.This Policy mandates that whenever the token supplied is Science-Read, no matter where the request originates, it will ALWAYS be served from Cold Tier.
+Science-Read token from Anywhere will only read from Hot Tier.This policy mandates that whenever the token supplied is Science-Read, no matter where the request originates, it will always be served from Hot tier.

 Data Policy

-To know more about Levitate's capabilities, read Why Levitate is different from other Time Series Databases or Book a Demo with us.
+To know more about Last9's capabilities, Book a Demo with us.